-The audio is not synced to your notes though like the one in Notability.
+The audio is not synced to your notes though like in Notability.
 You can adjust the audio playback speed to 0.7x, 1.5x and 2x.
 You can export the audio recording or delete it.
-On the homepage, Noteshelf doesn’t show when your notebook has a recording, unless if you created an audio note.
+On the homepage, Noteshelf doesn’t show when your notebook has a recording unless you create an audio note.

-You can bookmark or tag your pages.
-You can pick a colour for your bookmark for an extra level of organisation.
-Your red bookmarks could be all questions, blue ones, sections you have to review.
+You can bookmark or tag your pages and pick a colour for your bookmark for an extra level of organisation.
+Your red bookmarks could be all questions, blue ones – sections you have to review.
 Not many note-taking apps offer different colours for your bookmarks.

-Noteshelf lists your used tags below the text field, in case you want to use them again.
-Tags are available per notebook, each notebook has its own set of tags.
-It complicates the use of tags in the app.
+Noteshelf lists your used tags below the text field in case you want to use them again.
+Tags are available per notebook; each has its own set of tags, which complicates the use of tags in the app.